 Certain of the Company's subsidiaries are among numerous defendants in a number of cases seeking damages for exposure to silica or to asbestos containing materials.
-The Company currently has 72 pending silica cases and 10 pending asbestos cases.
+The Company currently has 72 pending silica cases and 12 pending asbestos cases.
 To date, 1,394 silica cases and 33 asbestos cases have been dismissed.
-Four new asbestos cases were filed in the first quarter of 2013, and one was dismissed.
+Two new asbestos cases were filed in the second quarter of 2013.
 Most of these claims do not provide adequate information to assess their merits, the likelihood that the Company will be found liable, or the magnitude of such liability, if any.
 Additional claims of this nature may be made against the Company or its subsidiaries.
 At this time management anticipates that the amount of the Company's liability, if any, and the cost of defending such claims, will not have a material effect on its financial position or results of operations.

 The Company has not settled any silica or asbestos lawsuits to date.
 We are unable to state an amount or range of amounts claimed in any of the lawsuits because state court pleading practices do not require identifying the amount of the claimed damage.
-The aggregate cost to the Company for the legal defense of these cases since inception was approximately \$0.2 million, the majority of which has been reimbursed by Pfizer Inc pursuant to the terms of certain agreements entered into in connection with the Company's initial public offering in 1992.
-Of the 10 pending asbestos cases, all allege liability based on products sold largely or entirely prior to the initial public offering, and for which the Company is therefore entitled to indemnification pursuant to such agreements.
+The aggregate cost to the Company for the legal defense of these cases since inception continues to be insignificant.
+The majority of the costs of defense are reimbursed by Pfizer Inc pursuant to the terms of certain agreements entered into in connection with the Company's initial public offering in 1992.
+Of the 12 pending asbestos cases, all allege liability based on products sold largely or entirely prior to the initial public offering, and for which the Company is therefore entitled to indemnification pursuant to such agreements.
 Our experience has been that the Company is not liable to plaintiffs in any of these lawsuits and the Company does not expect to pay any settlements or jury verdicts in these lawsuits.